Dec 1, 2025

 • Detailed operational data of vehicles

-The idea of "processing as much data as possible on-site without sending it out"
+The approach of processing data as much as possible on-site without sending it outside will be increasingly important in the future.

 3. Reduction of Communication Costs